OmarGaafar1/Instant-Smile-Detection/README.md

 - `requirements.txt`: This file lists all the Python libraries required by the project.
 Use `pip install -r requirements.txt` to install the dependencies.
 - `Completed Model/`: This folder contains the pre-trained model that is ready for production.

 ## Getting Started

-To run the smile detection program, follow these steps:

-## Getting Started